Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

-While much of the Costa del Sol is well developed and home to modernised infrastructure to help cater to an influx of tourists, Nerja provides a more tranquil and traditional flavour of this region of Spain.
+While much of the Costa del Sol is well developed and home to modernised infrastructure to help cater to an influx of tourists, holidays to Nerja provide a more tranquil and traditional flavour of this region of Spain.
 The town was originally a fishing village, but is now a resort with a superb choice of hotel and self-catering accommodation, while still retaining its original character.

-Sandy beaches, picturesque mountain scenery and a whitewashed old town await you when you embark on Nerja holidays.
+Sandy beaches, picturesque mountain scenery and a whitewashed old town await you when you embark on a cheap holiday to Nerja.

 Costa del Sol